Troyanovsky/Fragments/README.md

-# Fragments by Guodong Zhao
+# Fragments Snippet Editor by Guodong Zhao

 #What is Fragments:

 Fragments is a script editor that allows users to store and reuse their code snippets easily.
-(Only support Mac OS)
+(Only support Mac OS and python3)

 #Video: